mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 approaches a starport, world or gas giant with the intention of skimming for fuel, there are a great many unknowns.
-Depending on the quality of the sensor array, a ship’s passive sensors should paint a picture of its surroundings, depicting planets, planetoids, large heat- or radiation-emitting objects and any ships with their transponders on or those using active sensors.
+Depending on the quality of the sensor array, a ship's passive sensors should paint a picture of its surroundings, depicting planets, planetoids, large heat- or radiation-emitting objects and any ships with their transponders on or those using active sensors.